rockettheme/docs/Docs/wordpress/plugins/roksprocket/tabs_mode.md

 6. **Autoplay Delay** changes the amount of time between cycled tabs in the module.
 The longer this delay (in seconds), the longer a single article will be featured in the module.

-7. **Arrow Navigation** This option determines whether you wish to show or hide the arrow navigation controls on the module.
+7. **Image Resize** Sets the maximum width and/or height of displayed thumbnails.

-8. **Pagination** gives you control over whether or not you wish to show pagination.
+8. **Preview Length** This toggle allows you to set the length (in words) of the preview.

 9. **Strip HTML Tags** removes or preserves HTML tags in the description of an article.